Shirkanesi/ArtemisTutorMapper/README.md

+*I'm no longer working with Artemis, therefore any code found here must be considered unstable, untested or broken.
+Use at your own risk!*

 # ArtemisTutorMapper

 *Note: This tool has not been fully tested and therefore might cause issues.
 This IS work in progress.
 However, in theory, there <u>shouldn't</u> be any problems using it.*